K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 var prompt = `

-Given the schema below and the user’s question, generate a SQL query
+Given this schema and the user's question, generate a SQL query that retrieves the relevant data.

 Schema: